 The JBE should inform Bidders of this requirement in applicable Solicitation Documents.
-Alternately, the JBE may require all Bidders to submit this documentation with their Bids in applicable solicitations.
+Alternatively, the JBE may require all Bidders to submit this documentation with their Bids in applicable solicitations.

 Note: Depending on the specific situation, computer software may constitute "tangible personal property" for purposes of this section.
 Software is considered tangible personal property if (i) the software is transmitted to the JBE on a CD-ROM or other tangible medium, or (ii) the software includes a printed user's manual or other physical accessory.
-Software is not considered tangible personal property if (i) the software is transmitted to the JBE via the Internet, and (i) no tangible medium, printed manual, or other physical accessory is included with the software.
+Software is not considered tangible personal property if (i) the software is transmitted to the JBE personal property if (i) the software is not considered tangible personal property if (i) the software is transmitted to the JBE via the Internet, and (i) no tangible medium, printed manual, or other physical accessory is included with the software.

-45. Document the file: If a Bidder or Bid is rejected due to ineligibility, the procurement file should be documented identifying the reason, with a printout of the supporting documentation.
+5. Document the file: If a Bidder or Bid is rejected due to ineligibility, the procurement file should be documented identifying the reason, with a printout of the supporting documentation.